Keith-S-Thompson/how-to-c-response/README.md

 which may well be the same type, but IMHO that's more verbose than it needs to be.)

+However, there are always implicit assumptions in code regarding the logically valid bounds and/or signed-ness of the data being stored within an `int`.
+Documenting them explicitly as an inline comment is a good practice.

+    /* no. of columns ranges within 0-80 */
+    int column;

+Better yet, skip the standard data-types completely and use `typedefs`.
+This improves readability by providing a context to person reading the code about the use of the integer.
+Also this enables static-analysers (even compilers? <sup>[citation needed]</sup>) to perform strong type-checks to identify/report any [accidental assignments between two integers of different contexts](http://www.gimpel.com/html/strong.htm).

+For example:

+    typedef int Count;
+    typedef int Bool;
+    Count n;
+    Bool stop;
+        .
+        .
+        .
+    n = stop ;  /* strong type-checking can catch this mistake */

+Such strong type-checking can be extended to even [**opaque pointers**](https://en.wikipedia.org/wiki/Opaque_pointer) in C. (Source: [StackOverflow](http://stackoverflow.com/a/376478/319204))

+Instead of

+    typedef void* FOOHANDLE;
+    typedef void* BARHANDLE;

+...one does...

+    #define DECLARE_HANDLE(name) struct name##__ { int unused; }; \
+                                 typedef struct name##__ *name
+    DECLARE_HANDLE(FOOHANDLE);
+    DECLARE_HANDLE(BARHANDLE);

+...and thus...

+    FOOHANDLE make_foo();
+    BARHANDLE make_bar();
+    void do_bar(BARHANDLE);

+    FOOHANDLE foo = make_foo();  /* OK */
+    BARHANDLE bar = foo;         /* ERROR! */
+    do_bar(foo);                 /* ERROR! */

+Finally, programming hardware almost always involved registers of fixed size known beforehand.
+When C is used in a "close-to-metal" context like a bootloader or a kernel, using proper qualified integer types (eg. `uint32_t`, `uint64_t`) is required to ensure proper functionality.
+Better yet, one should use the above technique to typedef a register type appropriately.

+    typedef uint32_t reg32;
+    typedef uint64_t reg64;

+Code with explicit types has the added advantage of being easier to maintain.
+(understanding, porting is easier compared to code that uses standard types only).

+When presented with a codebase with explicit types,
+- all the assumptions of the type sizes are explicitly captured.
+- similar data types in different logical contexts are referred to using distinct typedefs.

+Hence it is easier to accurately estimate the effort required to port such a codebase.

 > *For modern programs, you should `#include <stdint.h>` then use standard types.*

 The fact that `int` doesn't have "std" in its name doesn't make it